SovereignCloudStack/gx-credential-generator/README.md

 - Cloud Service Provider of SCS-compliant cloud infrastructure
 - OpenStack as an IaaS Offering
-- Kubernetes as a C8S Offering
+- Kubernetes as a CaaS Offering

 Each description may consist of several Gaia-X Credentials, each of them attesting other properties.
-All credentials are bundled in a so called [Presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) and send to [GXDCH Cpmpliance Service](https://gaia-x.eu/gxdch/), which issues a Compliance Credential to certify Gaia-X compliance of given CSP and/or service.
+All credentials are bundled in a so called [Presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) and send to [GXDCH Compliance Service](https://gaia-x.eu/gxdch/), which issues a Compliance Credential to certify Gaia-X compliance of given CSP and/or service.

 Gaia-X defines several level of compliance, each with a different trust level. gx-credential-generator supports the very basic level, called "Conformity" and is compliant Gaia-X Tagus release.